Ep. 49 How to turn your artistic talents into travel opportunities with Carol Mcquaid

 - The importance of being creative without having expectations to be “good” and just for the sole purpose to create.

-- The best thing she learned working at an unusual job was to always become your own boss.
+- The best thing she learned working at an unusual job was to always become her own boss.

-Click here to get the extended interview with Carol Mcquiad on how to apply for artist residencies and connect with other artists.
+Listen to Carol’s extended interview where she shares how to apply for artists residencies and connect with other artists abroad.